patelpurvip/Spotify-hitpredictor/README.md

 ## Project Scope
-The dataset by Farooq Ansari has features for tracks fetched using Spotify's Web API, base on the tracks labeled `hit` or `flop` by the author, which can be used to make a classification model to predicts whether any given track would be a 'Hit' or not.
-Base on this the team used this data to do a retroactive analysis of features for songs from each decade (1960s - 2010s).
+The dataset by Farooq Ansari has features for tracks fetched using Spotify's Web API, base on the tracks labeled `hit` or `flop` by the author, which can be used to make a classification model to predict whether any given track would be a 'Hit' or not.
+While the original Kaggle dataset was created by Ansari, the team created our own machine learning model to analyze the songs, and then further analyzed the data for a retrospective analysis of features for songs from each decade (1960s - 2010s)..

 ## Metadata Summary
 The original data, retrieved through Spotify's Web API (accesed though the Python library Spotipy), includes 40,000+ songs with release dates ranging from 1960-2019.
-Each track is identified by the track's name, the artist's name, and a unique resource identifier for the track (uri).
+Each track is identified by the track's name, the artist's name, and a unique resource identifier (uri) for the track.

 The dataset includes measurements for the following features, defined and measured by Spotify for each track: